DirektDSP/MiniShimmer/README.md

 # MiniShimmer

-MiniShimmer is a simple to use shimmer reverb.
+MiniShimmer is a simple to use shimmer reverb build in JUCE 8.

 ## Build Instructions
 - Open .jucer file in Projucer